"How To Write Your Will"

 Create A List of Assets and Figure Out How They are Held

-Many “How to Write Your Will” Guides start off by asking you to figure out whether you want to use an estate planning attorney or to select some form of do-it-yourself software.
-While I think that is an important part of the process, in my opinion, the first step is to make a list of the assets that you intend to dispose of by Will and figure out how those assets are held.
+Some guides on writing a will start off by asking if you want to use a lawyer or DIY software.
+I believe it is important, but the first step in writing a Will isn’t deciding between a lawyer or DIY software.
+Rather, the first step is to make a list of the assets that you intend to dispose of by Will and figure out how those assets are held.

-Many people have beneficiary designations on their assets, hold assets jointly, have pay on death designations, or hold assets “in trust for.”
 All assets with beneficiary designations, jointly held, pod, or “i/t/f” do NOT pass by Will.
 These assets all pass by operation of law.
-Indeed, if you have beneficiaries on your assets, or hold assets jointly, then the Will is irrelevant to the disposition of those assets.
+If you have beneficiaries or joint assets, the Will doesn’t matter for what happens to those assets.

-In addition, one of the most crucial elements of Estates Powers and Trusts Law Section 3-2.1 is that the testator (or Will writer) knew what they were disposing of when they wrote the Will.
+In addition, one of the most crucial elements of Estates Powers and Trusts Law Section 3-2.1 is that the testator (or Will writer) knew what assets they had and what assets they were giving away when they wrote the Will.
+(The testator also needs to be of sound mind.
+You must also sign and date the Will.
+There should also be a self proving affidavit.

 Be Specific and Realistic About Who Gets What